Hallways

 Pattern recognition

-See which students, which times, which destinations over days/weeks
+See which students, which times, which destinations over days and weeks.

 Building heat map

-Visual representation of student movement across entire building
+Visual representation of student movement across the entire building.

 No training required